By Eric Lim

 The French were present in Thailand since 1662, when the capital was in Ayutthaya.
 With the destruction of the old capital, missionary work was put on hold.
 This was resumed after the establishment of Bangkok as the capital.

-A French architect designed the original Assumption Cathedral with material imported from France and Italy.
-The present church was reconstructed in 1909.
+A French architect designed the original building with material imported from France and Italy.
+The present building was reconstructed in 1909.
 Damaged during World War II, the cathedral was restored after extensive repairs.

 An impressive tall rectangular structure, the cathedral is a departure from the 18th century Bangkok churches like the Santa Cruz Church and the Holy Rosary Church with their domed belfries and high steeples.